STEP Eiken: Format and contents

 Eiken is a four-skills test, assessing a combination of receptive and productive skills.
-In addition to reading, listening and speaking tests, Grades 1, Pre-1 and 2 include a handwritten composition task.
+In addition to reading, listening and speaking tests, all grades except Grades 4 and 5 include a handwritten composition task.

 Eiken in Japan

 In Japan, Eiken is conducted three times a year: January/February, June/July, and October/November.
-There are two stages in the test, the first stage (vocabulary, reading, listening, and writing) and the second stage (speaking, applicants for Grade 4 or 5 are exempted).
+There are two stages in the test, the first stage (vocabulary, reading, listening, and writing) and the second stage (speaking, applicants for Grades 4 or 5 are exempted).
 Only those who pass the first stage can progress to the second stage.
 The second stage is conducted about one month after the first stage.
 Applicants who pass both stages receive certification.

 English teachers in junior high schools and high schools in Japan often encourage their students to take the Eiken.
 Approximately 18,000 schools serve as test sites.
 Japanese high schools and universities often grant preferential status to student applicants who have passed a specified Eiken grade, such as waiving the English portion of the school's entrance examination.

 In its 2003 strategic initiative "Japanese with English Abilities" and 2011 follow-up "Five Proposals and Specific Measures for Developing Proficiency in English for International Communication" (国際共通語としての英語力向上のための５つの提言と具体的対策), MEXT designated Eiken Grade 3 as a benchmark proficiency level for junior high school graduates, Grades 2 and Pre-2 for high school graduates, and Grade Pre-1 for English teachers.

 In fiscal 2010, examinees for all Eiken grades totaled approximately 2.3 million.
 According to the Eiken website, the test has been taken by over 100 million applicants since its inception in 1963.

 Eiken outside Japan

 A number of schools outside Japan use Eiken as an admission qualification for international students.
 In Canada and the United States, approximately 400 colleges and universities recognize Eiken Grade 2, Grade 2A, Grade Pre-1, and/or Grade 1 for incoming students, as of 2021.
 In Australia, the state of New South Wales recognizes Eiken at all Technical and Further Education (TAFE) institutes and all state high schools.
 The test is also used at institutions in Queensland, Tasmania, Victoria, and Western Australia.

-The success of the Eiken model has attracted attention from other Asian countries.
-The Korea Times in 2009 quoted Ahn Byong-man, Minister of Education, Science and Technology, that a new national English test being developed by the Korean Education Ministry is based on the Eiken.
+In 2009, The Korea Times quoted Ahn Byong-man, Minister of Education, Science and Technology, announcing that South Korea's new national English test being developed by the ministry is based on the Eiken.

-Research on the Eiken tests

-In recent years, a number of large-scale research projects have been undertaken by the Eiken Foundation, either as in-house projects or through research grants to international testing specialists.
-An outline of recent projects is given on the Eiken website under the heading Demonstrating validity, a list of recent projects, and includes a list of references for where results have been reported, including in edited books and peer-reviewed professional journals and presentations at research conferences.
-A list of research projects commissioned by Eiken in Japan is published on the website of the Eiken English Education Research Center.